garciapg/Trade-Ahead/README.md

-Here I use Clustering techniques to group stocks and provide personalized investment recommendations.
+Here I use Clustering techniques on Python to group stocks and provide personalized investment recommendations.